clan-lol/clan-homepage/content/_index.md

 [[extra.list]]
 title = "Easy to use"
-content = 'cLan allows you create your own private network with services through a user interface'
+content = 'cLan provides a user-friendly interface that allows you to establish your own private network, complete with services.'

 [[extra.list]]
 title = "Open-source"
-content = 'All code for cLan is free and open available.'
+content = 'All code for cLan is freely available and open-source.'

 [[extra.list]]
-title = "Yet another point"
+title = "Decentralized"
-content = 'Write some description why.'
+content = "The design of cLan enables the distribution of your applications/services across several machines.
+This increases the resilience of the network, ensuring continued operation even if some computers become unavailable."
 +++